top of page

 The Voice of Domestic Workers is calling for urgent changes;

-• A reversion to the Overseas Domestic Worker visa that existed before 2012 that allowed domestic workers to change employers and renew the visa for an unlimited time, provided they were in full-time employment as a domestic worker in a private household
+• Restore the pre-2012 Overseas Domestic Worker visa.
+The original Overseas Domestic Worker visa allowed domestic workers to change employers and renew their visa for an unlimited time provided they were in full-time employment as a domestic worker in a private household.
+Bringing back the pre-2012 ODW visa will allow domestic workers to escape abuse.

 WHAT YOU CAN DO: